greatcan11/Interactive-Lab-Hub/Lab 3/README.md

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*
+> Sujith's feedback: "I really like your groups idea and think I could personally use it haha.
+The only suggestion I have is to include key words in deepspeech that indicate that the user is not working.
+Then, Bill/the friend would just be notified and be able to help."

 ## Prototype your system